vitaucla/vitaucla.github.io/README.md

 # Welcome to the VITA at UCLA official website!
-Current developer: (Will) Wilbert Liu
+Current developer:

-Previous developer(s): Ardis Lu
+Previous developer(s): Ardis Lu, Natalie Joseph, Christopher Wu, Wilbert Liu

 Originally created by Simon Zhou as part of the Community Service Commission.